Friday, October 25, 2024

 So what is our part?
 How do we chose this new birth?
 How do we allow it to happen?
 First we must understand God passionately wants it to happen, and it is definitely something where God has to 'kick in' for it to be happen.

 I believe it is chosen by us and by God.
 If we choose, He chooses.
 It is a meeting.
 He doesn't force us.
 That would be close to spiritual assault.
-Instead He wins our hearts, by degrees, usually.
-If we let Him.
+Instead He wins our hearts, if we let Him.

 Can two walk together unless they are agreed?